ronnathaniel/brainfuck.go/README.md

     brainfuck hello.bf

-creates a `hello` compiled executable.
+creates a `hello` compiled and optimized executable.
 Run the executable to compute your BF logic.

     ./hello